csalzano/exfil/README.md

 ## changelog

+### 1.7.2

+- __Fixed__ Do not activate the use-mailhog plugin before the folder is renamed.
+- __Fixed__ Only replaces www. versions of the production domain if the production domain does not already start with www.
+- __Fixed__ Adds -O parameter to all scp calls so the script works on WP Engine.
+- __Changed__ Adds the --report-changed-only parameter to all wp search-replace calls to shrink the output.

+### 1.7.1

+- __Added__ Checks one level above the current directory for .conf files.
+I have moved this script into a directory to simplify my copy of the repo.
+- __Fixed__ Adds --no-tablespaces to the mysqldump commands.
+Rocket.net requires it.

 ### 1.7.0

 - __Changed__ Stops installing and activating stop-emails.
 Replaces it with use-mailhog.

 ### 1.6.2

 - __Added__ Now replaces versions of each domain that begin with `://www.` in addition to the provided domains.